sylabs/singularity-userdocs/environment_and_metadata.rst

 Similar to the ``--env`` option, multiple files can be specified using commas, e.g. ``--env-file file1,file2``, or using the flag multiple times, e.g. ``--env-file file1 --env-file file2``.
-If more than one file is used, the variables of the same name are overriden with later files taking priority, e.g.:
+If more than one file is used, the variables of the same name are overridden with later files taking priority, e.g.:

 .. code::